struere dev

-The dev command is your primary development workflow.
-It loads all resource definitions from your project, syncs them to the Convex backend in the development environment, and watches for file changes to re-sync automatically.
+The `dev` command is your primary development workflow.
+It loads all resource definitions from your project, syncs them to two environments — **development** and **eval** — and watches for file changes to re-sync automatically.

 npx struere dev